avablakedesign/avablake-javascript-quiz-game/README.md

-# Ava Blake's Javascript Quiz Game
+# Ava Blake's JavaScript Quiz Game

 ## Description
-This is a Javascript Quiz Game that I created to help others learn Javascript.
+This is a JavaScript Quiz Game that I created to help others learn JavaScript.

 ## Installation
 N/A